Asimov-Tech/Asimov-Tech/README.md

 ## Hi there 👋
+My name is Ulf
+I have a bachelor's in robotics from AAU (Ranked as one of the best engineering universities in Europe).
+I am currently doing my Masters in Manufacturing Technology, and this is my GitHub page

 <!--
 **John-Dillermand/John-Dillermand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.